Ted Eshbaugh: New York Studio

 After leaving Van Beuren, Eshbaugh set up operations for another independent animation studio, this time in New York, which became the permanent location.
 One of the first animated productions of this studio was for a political campaign satirizing Franklin D. Roosevelt's New Deal, titled The Amateur Fire Brigade: A Parable of the New Deal, made during the 1936 presidential election.
-According to reports, the first version of this film was screened by Sentinels who found the original film too grotesquely focused on a caricature of Roosevelt.
-They fought with the Ohio division of film censorship to tone the caricature down, which succeeded, resulting in a second version of the film, A Fable of the New Deal.
+According to reports, the first version of this film was screened by film censors in Ohio who found the original film too grotesquely focused on a caricature of Roosevelt.
+The pressure group Sentinels of the Republic fought with the censors demand to tone the caricature down, but failed, resulting in a second version of the film, A Fable of the New Deal.

 Other early projects included a proposed series of Technicolor cartoons featuring an animal character named Peter Panda, inspired by the surge of imports and popularity of giant pandas in western countries, however there are no films surfaced to confirm completion of this series.
 Eshbaugh still experimented with color film at this point, as in 1939, he produced an animated film commissioned by Planters Nut & Chocolate Co. exclusively in 16 mm color film, proposed as the first of its kind.
 This film, Mr. Peanut and His Family Tree, was shown at Planters' 1939 World's Fair exhibits.
 In the early 40s, he repackaged cartoons he directed at the Van Beuren Studio with new animation for advertising companies like Cushman Son's and Borden's, as copyrights had lapsed for those films when Amedee J. Van Beuren died.
 In 1941, Ted Eshbaugh allegedly failed to comply with the agreed upon labor conditions of the Screen Actors Guild, which put his studio on their "unfair" list.

 At the beginning of World War II in America, Eshbaugh's studio geared operations towards cartoons produced for the war effort.
 He worked on films for the US Navy throughout the war, including an animated sequence for the training film Aerial Gunnery, as well as animated promotions like Sammy Salvage.
 He created a character named Cap'n Cub to star in a proposed series of war-themed cartoon shorts for theatrical release.
 Copyrights were registered on May 8, 1941, and the first cartoon, Cap'n Cub Blasts the Japs, was released at the end of the war in 1945 by Film Classics to 3,000 theaters, with a second cartoon reportedly completed.

+Returning to commercial productions after war's end, Ted Eshbaugh Studios operated into the early 1960s.
+One of the studio's more notable postwar products was a 1957 railroad safety short for the Baltimore & Ohio Railroad, Otto Nobetter and the Railroad Gang, which is now presumed lost.